 The Foundation focuses on strengthening civil society at every level through supporting participation by people of diverse backgrounds and life experiences.
-They also closely collaborate with governments, the private sector, academia, and the creative community.
+It also collaborates closely with governments, the private sector, academia, and the creative community.

-Financing Instrument: Grants
+Financing Instrument: Grants, Fellowships

-Recipient categories: Governments, Businesses, Universities, and the creative community
+Recipient categories: NGOs, Governments, Businesses, Universities, Individuals

 Eligibility Criteria: The Ford Foundation makes grants in nine interconnected areas (Civic Engagement and Government, Creativity and Free Expression, Disability Inclusion, Future of Work(ers), Gender, Racial, and Ethnic Justice, International Cooperation, Natural Resources and Climate Change and Technology and Society) that help challenge inequality.
 All potential grants are viewed through this lens.

 Application guidelines: Based on their extensive knowledge of the most pressing issues in their fields, program teams seek out people and organizations with bold ideas and scalable solutions.
 The teams work with prospective grantees to create grant proposals to support those solutions.
 Grant applications may also be submitted through the Ford Foundation website.
 But in a typical year, less than one percent of unsolicited applications receive a grant.

 Last updated: 18 September 2023